projectcalico/calico/getting-started/non-cluster/about.md

 We use the term workload to mean a pod or VM running as a guest on a computer with {{site.prodname}} installed.
 If your cluster is a Kubernetes or OpenShift cluster, workloads are pods, if your cluster is an OpenStack cluster, workloads are VMs.

 We use the term host to mean a computer where {{site.prodname}} is installed.
-These include computers that are part of a cluster and “host” workloads, as well as computers that are not part of the cluster and run applications directly, which we call "non-cluster" hosts.  {{site.prodname}} does not handle the networking from host to host ({site.prodname} assumes this is set up), but it can be used to handle networking between hosts and workloads.
-Calico can also provide network policy for hosts, regardless of whether or not the hosts run any workloads.
+These include computers that are part of a cluster and “host” workloads, as well as computers that are not part of the cluster and run applications directly, which we call "non-cluster" hosts.  {{site.prodname}} does not handle the networking from host to host ({{site.prodname}} assumes this is set up), but it can be used to handle networking between hosts and workloads.  {{site.prodname}} can also provide network policy for hosts, regardless of whether or not the hosts run any workloads.
 This guide focuses on non-cluster hosts.

 #### {{site.prodname}} networking on non-cluster hosts